Floating University Programme

 students

-participated in the Winter Scientific Schools
+participated in the Winter Scientific Schools, including 107 international participants

 • > 50